shipkit/shipkit-changelog/README.md

         //Working directory for running 'git' commands, default as below workingDir = project.projectDir

-        //GitHub url, configure if you use GitHub Enterprise, default as below ghUrl = "https://github.com"
+        //Github url, configure if you use Github Enterprise, default as below ghUrl = "https://github.com"

-        //GitHub API url, configure if you use GitHub Enterprise, default as below ghApiUrl = "https://api.github.com"
+        //Github API url, configure if you use Github Enterprise, default as below ghApiUrl = "https://api.github.com"

         //The release date, the default is today date